Ext JS Releases

 |4.0.0||3.4.0||No, compatibility with different major versions is not guaranteed.|

-Get Subversion Access
+Get Access To Nightly Builds

 The development team continuously maintains the code and API documentation, adding features and addressing issues.
-Live updates to the code are maintained in a subversion repository which is available to Support Subscribers.
+Live updates to the code are maintained in a repository which is available to Support Subscribers.

-The subversion repository enables Support Subscribers to:
+This repository enables Support Subscribers to:

 - keep local copies of the source up to date automatically